Chuck Thomas Sportfishing

 Soldotna Lodging:

-Your base is the small town of Soldotna, Alaska (approx. pop.
-4,163) on the Kenai Peninsula.
-You'll stay in a three-bedroom cabin, five minutes from town.
+Your base is the small town of Soldotna, Alaska (population 4,163) on the Kenai Peninsula.
+You'wll stay in a three-bedroom cabin just five minutes from town.
 The cabin has six twin beds and two-and-a-half baths.
-(No groups are mixed at the Lodge.)
-A flat-screen TV with livestreaming access has been added for the 2023 season.
-No meals are provide in the package, so thankfully, the cabin has a fully-equipped kitchen with a refrigerator, a gas range, and microwave.
-Chest freezers are in the garage to store your fish.
-There is also a washer and dryer onsite.
+The cabin has a flat-screen TV with livestreaming.
+There are chest freezers in the garage to store your fish, as well as a washer and dryer onsite.
+No groups are mixed at the Lodge.

 Communications: The cabin has free Wi-Fi.
 Cell phones work well in this area and can be used as a hotspot to access the internet.